RamNull/reactor/docs/working-example.md

     - Postgres : To get the offer Details from DB

 # Prerequisites
-in order to Replicate and use Services and Components we will be using mockApis and Scripts to add use [https://mockapi.io/](https://mockapi.io/) to create mocks for cart and other services below are the data that you could download and use for mock
+in order to Replicate and use Services and Components we will be using mockApis and Scripts to add use [https://mockapi.io/](https://mockapi.io/) or apps like Mockoon to create mocks for cart and other services. **prefer Mockoon as there are no restrictions on the no of mocks that you can make** below are the data that you could download and use for mock

 - Product : [Download products mock data](./working-example/json/products.json)
 - Payments : [Download payments mock data](./working-example/json/payments.json)